urvin-compliance/grapht/README.md

     type   = Grapht::Type::BAR_HORIZONTAL
     graph  = Grapht::Shell.exec type, json

+## Supported Graphs

+Grapht is extensible, allowing users to create new graph definitions using Javascript and [D3.js](http://d3js.org).
+However, Grapht provides a handful of graph definitions out of the box:

+- Horizontal Bar Graph
+- Vertical Bar Graph
+- Line Graph
+- Pie Graph

+### User Defined Graph Definitions

+Users may create their own graph definitions with Grapht.
+To do this, we first have to register a location where the new graph definitions will reside.
+This is done simply by setting the `EXT_GRAPHT_DEFINITIONS_HOME` environment variable.
+For example, if we have some definitions stored in `~/Development/my_project/my_graph_defs`, we set our environment variable to this
+path:

+    export EXT_GRAPHT_DEFINITIONS_HOME=~/Development/my_project/my_graph_defs
+    bin/grapht my-scatterplot < ~/my-data.json

+In the example above, we supply the name of our new graph definition (`my-scatterplot`) to the Grapht CLI.
+Grapht will first look in `EXT_GRAPHT_DEFINITIONS_HOME` for the file `my-scatterplot.js`.
+If it's not found, it will check its own internal set of graph definitions.
+If it is found, Grapht will load the new definition.

+##### Creating Your First Graph Definition

+All graph definitions must comply with a short set of rules:

+- They must be wrapped within a function that takes a single data argument.
+- They must generate one, and only one root DOM node.

+Here's an example of a valid graph definition:

+    function(data) {    // <- our wrapper fuction
+      var width  = 200,
+          height = 200;

+      // our single root node added to document.body var svg = d3.select("body").append("svg")
+                                 .attr("width", width)
+                                 .attr("height", height);

+      // a bunch of D3 operations on svg...
+    }

 ## Error Handling

 Grapht will raise an error in the following scenarios: